Alexevers/Alejandro-Android-Application-Refurbishment/README.md

 This app shows the real time visualization of satellite images that are attached as layers of google earth, besides being able to have diverse information about the earth being graphically generated as storms, fires, masses of heat and water vapor, a synchronous earth visualization  allows for more complex interactions.

 ### Prerequisites
+- Liquid Galaxy (To be installed, go to following github repository:  [Liquid Galaxy](https://github.com/LiquidGalaxyLAB/liquid-galaxy))
+- Android phone or tablet

+### Extra information
 - Language code: Dart
+- Deployed with Flutter
-- Devices to be used: Liquid Galaxy and an Android device
+- IDE used: Android Studio

 You can find Google Play Version here: [Image Satellite Visualizer](https://github.com/Alexevers/Alejandro-Android-Application-Refurbishment/tree/main/Image-Satellite-Visualizer-app)